Dimers on Riemann surfaces II: conformal invariance and scaling limit: CRSF and loop measures on surfaces

 \subsubsection{Marginals on CRSF paths}

-We now prove the analogues of \cref{prop:marginal_single,cor:conditional_single,prop:marginal_pair,C:conditionalpair} but for the case of branches of a CRSF in a surface $\cM$ (we also write $(\cM, \partial)$ if we want to emphasize the role of the boundary).
-We call $\cA_{\cM}$ the event that a CRSF is Temperleyan which, with a slight abuse of notation, we identify with the set of self avoiding paths starting from the marked points $(u_i, v_i)$ that divide $\cM$ into annuli.
+We now prove the analogues of \cref{prop:marginal_single,cor:conditional_single,prop:marginal_pair,C:conditionalpair} but for the case of branches of a CRSF on a graph $\Gamma = \Gamma^\d$ embedded in a surface $\cM$, satisfying the conditions in \Cref{sec:setup} (we also write $(\cM, \partial)$ if we want to emphasize the role of the boundary, but otherwise do not specify it).
+We call $\cA_{\cM}$ the event that a CRSF is Temperleyan and recall that by assumption (\ref{punctures}), $\P(\cA_M) >0$ for every $\delta$, although it converges to 0 as $\delta \to 0$.
 As a convention, when tracing branches of a CRSF, we trace each path until it hits the boundary $\partial$ or closes a non-contractible loop.

 The case of a single path is very similar to the simply connected case (compare with \eqref{partial_single_SC} and \eqref{partial_single_cond_SC}).
-(For ease of notation we no longer include the dependence on the boundary $\partial$ explicitly).
-Let $\cC_{\eta}$ denote the set of all $\eta$-contractible loops.
+Let $\cC_{\eta}$ denote the set of all $\eta$-contractible loops with respect to the partial path $\eta$.

-\begin{prop} Let $Y$ be a CRSF branch from some point $z \in G \subset \cM$, and let $\eta$ denote a partial path starting from $z$ (let $x$ be its endpoint).
+\begin{prop} Let $Y$ be a CRSF branch from some point $z \in G \subset \cM$, and let $\eta$ denote a partial path starting from $z$ and let $x$ be its endpoint.

 where $\tau_{\cM}$ is the stopping time when either $\partial $ is hit or a non-contractible loop is created by the simple random walk.
 Furthermore,

 \end{prop}

 \begin{proof} The proof is very similar to \cref{prop:marginal_single,cor:conditional_single}, the only difference being that we need to restrict to $\eta$-contractible paths in light of \cref{density_non_contractible}.
 It is immediate from the definition of $\eta$-contractibility that the loops erased must be $ \eta$-contractible.
 The remaining steps of the proof are identical to the proof of \cref{prop:marginal_single,cor:conditional_single}, which in turn follow by running the argument in the proof of \cite[Proposition 9.5.1]{Lawlerbook}.